tly1980/cv/README.md

 ### BTW:

-1. Probably the first one to use AWS Kinesis for project, as he found a blocking bug in BOTO (AWS official python sdk) and fix it and created [pull-request](https://github.com/boto/boto/pull/2434) to BOTO ( was accepted) on github.
+1. Probably the first one to use AWS Kinesis for project, as he found a blocking bug in [boto (AWS official python sdk)](https://github.com/boto/boto) and fix it and created [pull-request](https://github.com/boto/boto/pull/2434) to [boto](https://github.com/boto/boto) on github, and it was [accepted](https://github.com/boto/boto/pull/2434).

-2. They all run on AWS ec2 and heavly use AWS service ( SQS / Kinesis / DynamoDB / S3 / EC2-ELB / EC2-Autoscalegroup ) and some of the project run on docker container on top of EC2
+2. They all run on AWS ec2 and heavly use AWS service ( SQS / Kinesis / DynamoDB / S3 / EC2-ELB / EC2-Autoscalegroup / SNS / RDS ) and some of the project run on docker container on top of EC2

 3. What is mentioned above mostly implemented by himself.